Doss-Gollin Lab @ Rice CEVE

 Research

-2. How do these hazards propagate to create risk in critical infrastructure?
+• How do those hazards propagate through urban systems to create risk for communities and infrastructure?

-We explore these questions through four specific research themes:
+We explore these questions through four interrelated research themes:

 NoteProbabilistic Hydroclimate Hazard